kurron/tl-unified-build/README.md

 tl-unified-build
 ================

-Attempt to create a unified Gradle environment
+Attempt to create a unified Gradle environment.